 Where the bloody hell was gate B18?
 It was, and we swear this is true, the absolute farthest-away point from the immigration line-up.
 Nothing in the airport was more distant!
 Any farther and you'd be in the Fraser River.

 Wait!
 Don't close the loading door!

 Slipping through the loading door and into the airway ramp at the last moment, we turned around to see who was behind us as we dragged ourselves onto the decidedly lesser-class cabin of Westjet.
 The photo tells the story: we were the Last Travellers from Toronto.

-It was 3 AM, after a zillion travel hours (rounding up), when we unpacked our PJs and got ready to lay our tired heads on the fluffy pillows at the Fairmount Airport hotel.
+It was 3 AM, after a zillion travel hours (rounding up), when we unpacked our PJs and got ready to lay our tired heads on the fluffy pillows at the Fairmount Airport hotel in Vancouver.
 But, before collapsing in bed we took the time to book our son Alexandre a flight from his university campus in Kelowna.
 He'll arrive home Thursday evening,

 The flight was on time and we made it to the island airport safely.
 We made it, but our luggage didn't.
 In a final irony, Westjet had managed to lose our luggage during this last, 18-minute flight.